Pathway Course Examples

 Advanced Engineering Sciences

-Electronic Circuitry will focus on developing the skills and knowledge needed to make your own electronic circuits and DIY projects.
-We will tinker with and make circuits with LED lighting, audio modifiers and speakers, and logic chips that can do simple calculations.
-We will also learn about the fundamental equations and properties of circuits that guide how they work and use them to design systems within design constraints like power dissipation, current draw, and voltage maximum ratings.
+L.E.D.
+Circuitry will focus on developing the skills to build your own L.E.D. lighting.
+We will tinker with and build low-power lights that are cool to look at and high-power lights that can illuminate a space.
+You will learn how to design a custom circuit board in Autodesk Eagle and move your design into Fusion 360 to create a fully custom electronic product.
+We will also learn about the fundamental equations and properties of electronic circuits that guide how they work and use them to design systems with design constraints like power dissipation, current draw, and voltage maximum ratings.

 Animation is designed on storyboards.
 Students learn basic animation theory and mechanics, develop observational and drawing skills and study the fundamental principles of character design, layout and storyboarding in this class.

 This class is all about using a computer as a musical instrument and making music fast- from EDM anthems to hip-hop beats, and pretty much everything in between.
 We’ll be learning simple tools to start playing a song on the very first day.
 With loops and construction kits, we’ll learn the fundamentals of how to build your own song.
 And once we learn how to choose the right instruments and sounds, how to organize and arrange all the pieces, and how to customize our song with cool effects; we’ll deconstruct each of the pieces and learn how to make them all from scratch!
 If you like listening to music, if you like using your imagination to be creative, and if you like using technology to express yourself, this is the class for you!